← All Neighbourhood Guides

 Islington Village is the entry-level option for buyers who want the Etobicoke detached school-and-subway package at a meaningfully lower price.
 Detached homes there start considerably below Humber Valley Village's floor, and Kipling Station (Line 2) is walkable.
 The trade-off is smaller lots, no ravine, and a more modest residential character.
 Islington Village: more accessible price.
 Humber Valley Village: larger lots, ravine, higher prestige.

 Sunnylea and Stonegate-Queensway offer solid Etobicoke residential quality at prices below Humber Valley Village, with good schools and reasonable transit access via Royal York Station.
 Smaller lots and less distinctive natural character.
 Popular with buyers who are priced out of Humber Valley Village but want to stay in the Line 2 Etobicoke corridor.
 Sunnylea: more accessible price, less prestige.
-Humber Valley Village: larger lots, ravine, stronger long-term appreciation trajectory.
+Humber Valley Village: larger lots, ravine access, higher prestige.

 Swansea sits south of Bloor at the base of High Park, with Lake Ontario and Rennie Park proximity as its natural amenity.
 Humber Valley Village and Swansea attract similar buyers: nature-oriented, family-focused, not interested in density or condo living.
 Swansea has High Park at its doorstep and lakeshore access; Humber Valley Village has the Humber River ravine and a stronger school narrative with a JK-8 continuous catchment.